drevops/vortex/.drevops/docs/content/tools/docker.md

 - `LAGOON_ROUTE: *default-url` - defines a variable `LAGOON_ROUTE` with a value
   of `*default-url`, which is a reference to the `default-url` YAML anchor defined above.

-!!!note

-    As a rule of thumb, do not define variables in the `docker-compose.yml` file if they already have a default value in the `.env` file.
-This allows to keep per-project changes only within `.env` file.

 See more information about environment variables in the [official documentation](https://docs.docker.com/compose/environment-variables/set-environment-variables/).